harmony-one/h/progress/rikako-hatoya.md

+2025-09-04 Thu: Looked into Aerodrome slipstream manager.
+Looked into NFT positions and LP ranges of top holders.

 2025-09-03 Wed: Looked into different hedging logic for narrow range (100-tick) positions (found couple interesting papers such as game theoretic LP in CLMMs, risk neutral, market neutral, unified approach for hedging IL, etc).
 Also looked into hedging delta.

 2025-09-02 Tue: Checking of the collect - burn issue.
 Comparison with bot logs vs. aerodrome transaction data on Dune, verification of lp fee calculation in our bot repo.